Blog | Entrepreneurship

 "Because I'm afraid that if I lose money I won't be able to provide for myself and my family and we will end up homeless and destitute."

 Ah-ha!
 Now we’ve arrived at the real underlying fear you need to face.
-Though most people would agree it’s a legitimate reason for concern, it’s not an excuse.
+Though most people would agree it’s a legitimate reason for concern, it’s an excuse (and, it’s holding you back).

-• She can secure (or maintain, if she already has one) a consistent stream of income from a job or other relatively reliable source that will provide for her family’s income needs while she plants her passive income “seeds” for the future.
+• They can secure (or maintain) a consistent stream of income from a job or other relatively reliable source that will provide for their family’s income needs while they plant passive income “seeds” for the future.

-• She can manage her personal finances so that she brings in more money each month than she spends, so that she doesn’t acquire the burden of bad debt.
+• They can manage personal finances and bring in more money each month than they spend, so that they don’t acquire the burden of bad debt.

-• If she already has bad debt, she can set aside money each month to pay it down, using the simple method Robert and I used to eliminate over $1 million in debt.
+• If they already have bad debt, they can set aside money each month to pay it down, using the simple method Robert and Kim Kiyosaki used to eliminate over $1 million in debt.

-• She can put aside a certain amount of money each month in a separate account that is just for investment purposes.
-She will think of this as “play money” or “gambling money” — in other words, money she can afford to lose.
-Her goal is to use this money to make more money (i.e., invest), but if she loses it, it’s not a big deal because she knows she can build the account up to try again (and can rest easy because her emergency nest egg is safe).
+• They can put aside a certain amount of money each month in a separate account that is just for investment purposes.
+They will think of this as “play money” or “gambling money” — in other words, money they can afford to lose.
+Their goal is to use this money to make more money (i.e., invest), but if they lose it, it’s not a big deal because they know they can build the account up to try again (and can rest easy because their emergency nest egg is safe).

 Recent Posts